 - Certifications: Leaping Bunny Certified

-- Format: Powder or liquid
+- Format: Powder, liquid and pod

-Why I recommend Dropps laundry detergent pods:
+Why I recommend Dropps for laundry:

-Dropps laundry pods are shipped in a compostable cardboard box that reduces plastic use, making this a great low waste laundry detergent option
+- Dropps laundry pods are shipped in a compostable cardboard box that reduces plastic use, making this a great low waste laundry detergent option.

 - Laundry detergent formula is plant-based, dye-free, npe-free, chlorine-free, phosphate-free, and animal cruelty-free